krassowski/jupyterlab-citation-manager/README.md

 ### Updating citation styles

-The citation styles are retrieved from the CSL repository using git submodules.
+The citation styles are retrieved from the CSL repository using git submodules and reside in the [jupyterlab-citation-data](https://github.com/krassowski/jupyterlab-citation-data) repository.

 You can update the submodule to fetch the most recent citation styles:

 ```bash